tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Intelligence-Writeup.md

 ---
 layout: post
 title:  "Hack The Box - Intelligence - Writeup"
-date:   2000-01-01 07:00:00 +0200
+date:   2020-01-01 07:00:00 +0200
 tags: ["Hack The Box","OSCP"]
 ---
 {% assign imgDir="HTB-Intelligence-Writeup" %}

-TODO: Redo the dates and timestamps
+TODO(Maybe): Redo the dates and timestamps

 # Introduction
 The hack the box machine "Intelligence" is a medium machine which is included in [TJnull's OSCP Preparation List](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=1839402159).
-Exploiting this machine requires knowledge in the areas of
+Exploiting this machine requires knowledge in the areas of metadata extraction, automatic content inspection of PDF files, SMB brute forcing, Active Directory enumeration and Active Directory exploitation.

+Through enumeration with `nmap`, it is possible to discover that the target is a Windows host with a large amount of open ports.
+The target hosts a web application which contains uploaded PDF files with predictable names.
+By guessing the names of other PDF files, it is possible to discover a large amount of uploaded files.
+The metadata of the PDF files reveal valid usernames and one of the PDF files discloses the default password for new accounts.
+A list of usernames can be generated and used in a brute force attack against the SMB service of the machine.
+This reveals that the `Tiffany.Molina` user still uses the default password.

 <img style="Width:550px;" src="/assets/{{ imgDir }}/card.png" alt="HTBCard">

-By enumerating the target, it is possible to discover
+The compromised user can then be used to access SMB shares and find a Powershell script which is executed every 5 minutes.
+This script performs authenticated web requests to DNS records where the domain names starts with the string "web".
+The `Tiffany.Molina` user can inject such a DNS record which points to the attacker machine.
+It is then possible to intercept an authenticated request which contains credentials of the `Ted.Graves` user.
+Using bloodhound, we can discover that the `Ted.Graves` user has the `ReadGMSAPassword` permission on the `SVC_INT` account and that the `SVC_INT` account has the `AllowedToDelegate` permission on the domain controller.
+It is then possible to read the password of the `SVC_INT` account, log in to this account and use it to access the Domain Controller.

 # Exploitation
 We start by performing an nmap scan by executing `nmap -sS -sC -sV -p- 10.10.10.85`.
 The `-sS`, `-sC` and `-sV` flags instruct nmap to perform a SYN scan to identify open ports followed by a script and version scan on the ports which were identified as open.
 The `-p-` flag instructs nmap to scan all the ports on the target.
 From the scan results, shown below, we can see that